-Any Directors affected by the transactions must, in addition to not exercising or delegating their voting right, vacate the meeting room while the Board of Directors deliberates and votes on it.
+Directors who are affected by the aforesaid transactions, in addition to being unable to exercise or delegate their voting right, must absent themselves from the meeting room while the Board of Directors discusses and votes on the matter.
+However, Directors who represent or are related to the parent company on the Board of Directors of the Company shall not abstain.